 - A Los Angeles gang cheated Medicare out of $163 million by setting up fake clinics in 25 states and stealing the identities of doctors and Medicare beneficiaries.
 They even recruited Medicare patients for fake treatments and staged car wrecks so they could file false injury claims.

 - A Chicago woman collected $25,000 on an employer-provided life insurance policy, claiming her child and husband had both died just months apart.
 She said her hubby was an FBI agent who’d been shot in the line of duty.
 Too bad for her, the fraud investigator was a retired FBI agent who knew no such agent existed.
-It also turned out that the child had died many years
+It also turned out that the child had died many years before the claim.

 If you suspect insurance fraud, the Coalition Against Insurance Fraud recommends that you report it to your state insurance commissioner, file a complaint online with the National Association of Insurance Commissioners or notify the insurance company.
 You can also call the National Insurance Crime Bureau Hot Line at 1-800-835-6422.
 Tips can be anonymous.